keul/haunts/README.rst

 The spreadsheet must also contains a *configuration sheet* (default name is ``config``, can be changed in the .ini) where you must put two columns (with headers):

 **id**
-  The id of the Google Calendar associated to this project.
+  The id of a Google Calendar associated to this project.
   You must have write access to this calendar.

 **name**